Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 <a name="movingdata"></a>
 ## Moving data to and from your Bioconductor AMI instance

+If you are using RStudio Server, you can upload and download files from the Files pane in RStudio server.

+If you are connected via ssh,
-The *scp* command is the most efficient way to move data to and from your EC2 instances.
+the *scp* command is the most efficient way to move data to and from your EC2 instances.

 To copy a file from your computer to a running Bioconductor AMI instance: